vidmantas/vidmantas.github.io/_posts/2025-10-15-junior-ai-age.md

 ### Effect on the Industry

 For any industry to stay healthy, it needs fresh minds bringing that youthful ignorance of how things "used to be done."
-We, the old dogs, often don’t realize how easily we fall into doing the same things repeatedly out of familiarity.
+We, the old dogs, often don't realize how easily we fall into doing the same things repeatedly out of familiarity.
 We need people who challenge, reshape, and sometimes reinvent.

-You don’t need me to explain what that means for an industry that moves as fast as IT.
+You don't need me to explain what that means for an industry that moves as fast as IT.
 Yes, juniors make the same mistakes we all did early in our careers ("let's rewrite this legacy platform from scratch," anyone?).
-And yes, they don’t yet understand all the reasons behind how things are built.
+And yes, they don't yet understand all the reasons behind how things are built.
 But I'd rather go through that together for the sake of a fresh perspective and renewed energy.

 ### New (Brave) World